monoastro/sia/README.md

 Front end of DBMS project made with [Next.js](https://nextjs.org/) bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## How it looks
-Just click the link listed below bruh.
+Just click the link listed on the side or below bruh.
 If you are too lazy to click the link, here's a little preview of the website.

 ![loginPage](public/loginPage.png)